Talk submission guide

 Who is this talk for?
 Be specific — junior devs, team leads, designers, product managers, etc.

-What will they get out of it?
+What are their takeaways?
 What might they learn, feel, reflect on, or do differently after?

 Do you have a track in mind for your talk?